msanatan/msanatan.github.io/blog/2020/encoding-and-returning-large-json-in-golang/index.md

 The collective performance gains were pretty good after compression.
 There are many other ways to improve performance.

 For example, using jsoniter's fastest configuration, you can write your encoded data as a stream.
 This greatly reduces how much memory is used and overall performance as the data is sent in chunks.
-You can read more <a rel="nofollow noopener" target="_blank" href="https://jsoniter.com/migrate-from-go-std.html#best-performance">here</a>.
+You can read more <a rel="nofollow noopener noreferrer" target="_blank" href="https://jsoniter.com/migrate-from-go-std.html#best-performance">here</a>.

 Do your research, get metrics, test and deploy.